New Imagery!

 One of our most popular map layers, Imagery, has gotten a fresh update!
 Imagery allows you to visualize terrain around the globe right on your device and we’re excited to announce some big improvements for users both inside and outside the US.

-In select locations outside of the contiguous United States (CONUS), we now have high resolution printable and downloadable imagery from Vantor.
-If you use the Imagery layer outside of CONUS and either print (PDF and JPG) or download offline, you will see new, higher resolution imagery in this map layer.
-This will match the resolution level you see when online.
+In select locations outside of the contiguous United States (CONUS), we now have printable and downloadable imagery from Vantor that is same resolution as what you see online.
 We are excited to address many user requests over the years for higher resolution downloads outside of the US, specifically in regards to imagery losing resolution when downloaded or printed in these areas in the past.

 - Canada